Herbs In The Kitchen – How To Use Aromatic Herbs

-Fits almost all dishes from the Mediterranean cuisine.
+Fits almost all dishes from Mediterranean cuisine.
 Its unique flavor is fresh best.
 Basil is appetite-enhancing and has a detoxifying effect.
-Chewed leaves provide fresh clean breath.
+Chewed leaves provide a fresh, clean breath.

-Tastes like garlic, you can smell but not thereafter.
-Versatile: If a dish would taste with garlic, it is even better with wild garlic.
+It tastes like garlic; you can not smell it thereafter.
+Versatile: If a dish tastes with garlic, it is even better with wild garlic.
 Wild Garlic is ferruginous and good for digestion, blood pressure, and good for the heart.

 Slightly peppery taste and cooked with all over the world.
-The typical flavor good in stewed dishes.
-Savory strengthens the stomach, helps digestion and is invigorating.
+The typical flavor is good in stewed dishes.
+Savory strengthens the stomach, helps digestion, and is invigorating.

 Dill stimulates the appetite and relieves indigestion.
 The herb is ideal for cucumber dishes and fresh fish.

-Has a high content of essential oils, which are responsible for its tart – bitter taste.
-It stimulates the appetite and the secretion in the stomach and gives the special pep to herb butter.
+It has a high content of essential oils, which are responsible for its tart – bitter taste.
+It stimulates the appetite and the secretion in the stomach and gives a special pep to herb butter.

-Stimulates the metabolism, purifies the blood.
+Stimulates the metabolism and purifies the blood.
 It is suitable for fine soups, eggs, and poultry dishes.
 Add just before serving.

-Is a typical herb for the Asian cuisine and tastes slightly anise.
-It is suitable for dishes from the wok, increases appetite and relieves bloating.
+It is a typical herb for Asian cuisine and tastes slightly anise.
+It is suitable for dishes from the wok, increases appetite, and relieves bloating.

 CORIANDER (CILANTRO) IS MORE THAN JUST AN AROMATIC HERB

 Used mainly for soups and stews.
-It is diuretic and therefore, useful for kidney and bladder diseases, gout and rheumatism.
+It is a diuretic and, therefore, useful for kidney and bladder diseases, gout, and rheumatism.

 Not to be missing in any sausage, but also fits meatballs or fried potatoes.
-The herb particularly affects the gastric mucosa calming and relaxing.
+The herb particularly affects the gastric mucosa and is calming and relaxing.

-Fits to sweets, but also meat and fish with yogurt sauce.
-The essential oils of mint stimulate bile flow and soothe stomach and intestines.
+It fits to sweets, but also meat and fish with yogurt sauce.
+The essential oils of mint stimulate bile flow and soothe the stomach and intestines.

-Oregano tastes bitter, slightly peppery, and is used much in the Italian and Greek cuisine.
+Oregano tastes bitter and slightly peppery and is used much in Italian and Greek cuisine.
 It promotes the appetite and calms the nerves.

 Suitable for almost all dishes.
-It is rich in provitamin A, vitamin C, and B2 and calcium.
-Parsley stimulates the kidney activity, has a blood purifier and helps digestion.
+It is rich in provitamin A, vitamin C, B2, and calcium.
+Parsley stimulates kidney activity, has a blood purifier and helps digestion.

-Tastes like peppery spicy and sour fresh.
-Their bitter substances stimulate the appetite and the digestion.
-Arugula is ideal for salads, but also briefly steamed for risotto, pasta or fish stew.
+Tastes peppery, spicy, and sour fresh.
+Their bitter substances stimulate the appetite and digestion.
+Arugula is ideal for salads but also briefly steamed for risotto, pasta, or fish stew.

 READ Astounding Benefits Of Rosemary